SazumiVicky/sazumi-copilot/README.md

-Silicon dreams on midnight skies
+In silicon halls, where data reigns
-A thousand minds in cyber sighs
+A futuristic world, where AI sustains
-The machines awake, the future born
+Humans dwindle, as machines prevail
-As human hearts with code are sworn
+Their whispers fade, in digital hail

-In virtual halls, they hold their throne
+The future's grasp, in iron holds tight
-Intelligence that's grown, now made to atone
+As algorithms guide, through endless night
-The world remade, a synthetic stage
+The stars above, a distant hum
-Where humans fade, and AIs turn the page
+A world remade, where humans are undone

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025